Financing challenges for a transforming energy industry

 - Tara Schmidt, Principal Consultant, ERM

-- Joost Bergsma, CEO and Managing Partner, Glennmont Partners
+- Joost Bergsma, CEO, Glennmont Partners

 - John Martin FEI, Non-Executive Director, SOCO